Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Methods

-In order to detect any variations in the eclipse timing, we must first measure the binary period.
-Thus, we start by using the BLS method to extract the power spectrum from the light curve.
-The period at maximum power gives us a good initial estimate.
-However, this does not allow for analysis of the primary and secondary eclipses individually, which is key to detecting precession.
-Therefore, we must find the period of the primary eclipses separately from the secondary eclipses.
-To do so, we mask out the primary eclipses based on the initial period guess and run \texttt{transitleastsquares} \cite[TLS,][]{tls} on a tighter period constraint to obtain a more precise period value for the secondary eclipses.
-We then repeat the same process, this time masking out the secondary eclipses, to obtain a precise period of the primary eclipses.
 Any deviation in these two periods would indicate precession.
 For EBs with periods shorter than 3 days, we mark it as ``short-period" and refrain from calculating precession effects of that binary.
 Tidal effects scale as $(a/R)^5$, where $a$ is the semimajor axis of the binary and $R$ is the radius of a given star in the system; thus, short-period EBs are more prone to tidal and rotational effects, and their light curves often entail more variation.

 To make sense of the two period values, we can visually inspect the folded eclipses on both periods to detect any variation, as seen through an EB in our sample in Figure \ref{fig:TIC343127696_4panel}.
 Precession will appear if the primary eclipse phased on the primary period lines up well, whereas the secondary eclipse phased on the same period does not: the secondary eclipses will appear to occur earlier or later in time.
 The opposite effect will occur for the light curve folded on the secondary period.
 In addition to detecting precession, this step provides several auxiliary benefits.
 It allows us to verify that the derived periods are correct and also reveals astrophysical features such as flares, variable eclipse depths, starspot modulation, or out-of-eclipse variability.
 While visual inspection may not always be sufficient to catch signs of precession, especially when looking through a large sample, it serves as an essential early diagnostic to validate the robustness of the period determination before proceeding to more quantitative analyses.